Broobs26/summer-research/README.md

 ./AmbiqStudioSDK/boards_sfe/common/examples/hm01b0_camera_uart/main.c -> File for using the SparkFun Edge Board main.c file.
 This was the file I was working on, attempting to connect communications to the Nucleo Board Code

-./Final_MNIST_CPP_Copy -Folder for all code and the STM32CubeIDE Project for the STM32H747I-DISCO Board
+./Final_MNIST_CPP_Copy - Folder for all code and the STM32CubeIDE Project for the STM32H747I-DISCO Board

 ./Final_MNIST_CPP_Copy/CM7/Core/Src/main.cpp -> Main file for the code that runs on the STM32H747I-DISCO Board